Scalable Machine Learning Models for Predicting Quantum Transport in Disordered 2D Hexagonal Materials: Results

-Table \ref{tab:performance models} presents the performance of our models on extrapolation data.
-Significant decrease in performances are observed: the accuracy of the RF regression model for T drops by $32\%$, and for $LDOS$, it drops by $25\%$.
-The overall degradation in performance across all metrics highlights a fundamental limitation of RF models. (\cref{fig:test}) is the predicted values versus reals of graphene sample where shows that the Random Forest model struggles with extrapolation.
+The overall degradation in performance across all metrics highlights a fundamental limitation of RF models.
+Fig.\ref{fig:expre} is the predicted values versus reals of graphene sample where shows that the Random Forest model struggles with extrapolation.
 While it performs well on training and test data, its accuracy drops significantly when applied to configurations outside the training range.
 This is because RF builds decision trees based on thresholds observed during training, and when features exceed these thresholds, the model lacks meaningful rules to guide predictions.
 As a result, it often defaults to predictions from boundary regions of the training set, leading to poor generalization.

-Random Forest (RF) has been successfully applied in previous works to classify T, demonstrating its ability to capture transport patterns\cite{Ghosh2023-pc} \cite{9216557}.
+Random Forest (RF) has been successfully applied in previous works to classify $T$, demonstrating its ability to capture transport patterns\cite{Ghosh2023-pc} \cite{9216557}.
 However, such models typically focus on small-scale systems or limited feature sets, and do not address scalability across material types and device geometries.
 In this work, we extend the analysis by testing RF in both regression and classification settings while ensuring the model can generalize to larger system sizes and impurity levels.
-Importantly, we assess the models’ limitations by testing them on extrapolation data — a critical step often missing in similar works.
+Importantly, we assess the models limitations by testing them on extrapolation data, a critical step often missing in similar works.
 These results clearly demonstrate both the practical value and boundaries of Random Forest models in quantum transport prediction.